Legislative violence: 16 December 2010

 Fights broke out after Batkivshchyna lawmakers blocked the Rada's podium and Party of Regions lawmakers attempted to take it back by force.
 The scuffle resulted in six opposition deputies having to be hospitalized.
 Rada Chairman Lytvyn later displayed chains and iron bars which he alleged some lawmakers had brought into the building to use as weapons.

 24 May 2012

 Violent scuffles broke out during a debate over a bill allowing the official use of the Russian language in parts of the country, resulting in lawmaker Mykola Petruk being taken to hospital after suffering a blow to his head.

 12–13 December 2012

 On 12 December, a mass brawl broke out over voting protocol in place of absent deputies during the first session of the Rada appointed after the previous parliamentary election.
 Fighting continued the following day, after deputies had backed Mykola Azarov for a second term as Prime Minister.

+19 March 2013

+Clashes broke out when the parliamentary leader of President Viktor Yanukovych's Party of Regions, accused deputies from far right Svoboda of being neo-fascists after they booed a speech he made in Russian.